ngekoding/codeigniter-datatables/README.md

 DataTables server-side for CodeIgniter, supported both for CodeIgniter 3 and CodeIgniter 4.

-**Note:** This library only handle the server-side part, you still needs to configure a client side like jQuery, DataTables library and including the styles.
+**Note:** This library only handle the server-side part, you still needs to configure the client side like jQuery, DataTables library and including the styles.

 ## Requirements